Relative to any non-arithmetic set: Other applications of unfriendly jump inversions

 On the other hand, there is no reason for a $\Pi_n$-type to be definable by a $\Pi_n$ formula in general among all tuples in all structures.
 In \cite{ChenGonzalezHT}, Chen, Gonzalez, and Harrison-Trainor showed that a $\Pi_n$-type is definable by a $\Pi_{n+2}$ formula, and that this is best possible.
 The simplest case (which is equivalent to the general case by naming constants) is to consider $0$-tuples, i.e., just structures.
 For each fixed structure $\mc{A}$ the set $\{ \mc{B} \in \Mod(\mc{L}) : \mc{A} \leq_n \mc{B}\}$ is (boldface) $\bfPi^0_{n+2}$, and there is a choice of $\mc{A}$ for which it is $\bfPi^0_{n+2}$-complete.
+This upper bound was not effective.

-If $\mc{A}$ is computable, what the lightface complexity of this set is?
+If $\mc{A}$ is computable, what is the lightface complexity of this set?
 Equivalently, what is the least complexity of a computable sentence $\varphi$ such that $\mc{A} \leq_n \mc{B}$ if and only if $\mc{B} \models \varphi$?
 The upper bound is $\Pi_{2n}$ as one can write down the definition of the back-and-forth relations replacing each quantifier over $\mc{A}$ with a countably infinite conjunction or disjunction over the elements of $\mc{A}$.
 In this paper, we show that this is best possible.

 \begin{restatable}{theorem}{backandforthtypes} There is a computable structure $\mc{A}$ such that the set

 is not (lightface) $\Sigma^0_{2n}$. \end{restatable}